frida/frida/CONTRIBUTING.md

 ### Rule

-Use explicit comparisons, even with `0`, `NULL`, `undefined` and booleans instead of relying on language-specific coercion.
+Use explicit comparisons, even with `0`, `NULL`, and `undefined`, instead of relying on language-specific coercion.
+Only use implicit for booleans.

 #### Wrong